JJ/hoborg/text/text.md

 I would have done the man route, but I needed to get acquainted with the layout and the possibilities.
 Stealing something is not too difficult, but the problem is that always you have to invest.
-That's quite american, I know, and I'm a well-behaved Floridian citizen, but I tell you that happens here and there and everywhere.
+That's quite American, I know, and I'm a well-behaved Floridian citizen, but I tell you that happens here and there and everywhere.

 The problem is to know how much to invest and where to do